One-Point Restricted Conformal Blocks and the Fusion Tensor Product: Introduction

 \section{Introduction}

 The space of conformal blocks on the three-pointed genus-zero smooth curve defined by modules over a vertex operator algebra (VOA) $V$ is isomorphic to the vector space of intertwining operators among these modules, whose dimension is the fusion rule \cite{NT05,FBZ04}.
-Using the restriction technique of conformal blocks \cite{GLZ24}, we obtain a new hom-space description of the space of intertwining operators $I\fusion{M^1}{M^2}{M^3}$ using a module $M^1\odot M^2$ over the degree-zero Borcherds' Lie algebra $L(V)_0$ \cite{B86} or the Zhu's algebra $A(V)$ \cite{Z96}.
+Using the restriction technique of conformal blocks \cite{GLZ24}, we obtain a new hom-space description of the space of intertwining operators $I\fusion{M^1}{M^2}{M^3}$ using a new left module $M^1\odot M^2$ over the degree-zero Borcherds' Lie algebra $L(V)_0$ \cite{B86} or the Zhu algebra $A(V)$ \cite{Z96}.
+If $V$ is a strongly rational VOA, and $M^1$ and $M^2$ are generalized Verma modules associated to the $A(V)$-modules $S^1$ and $S^2$, respectively, we prove that $M^1\odot M^2$ is exactly the fusion tensor product $S^1\bt S^2$ in the module category of Zhu algebra $\Mod(A(V))$.

-Motivated by finding a mathematical rigorous definition of the WZNW-conformal field theory, Tsuchiya, Ueno, and Yamada introduced the notions of coinvariants (vacua) and conformal blocks (covacua) on stable algebraic curves defined by highest-weight representations of affine Kac-Moody algebras $\hat{\g}$ of non-generic level $k\in \Z_{>0}$ \cite{TUY89}.
+Motivated by finding a mathematical rigorous definition of the WZNW-conformal field theory, Tsuchiya, Ueno, and Yamada introduced the notions of coinvariants (covacua) and conformal blocks (vacua) on stable algebraic curves defined by highest-weight representations of affine Kac-Moody algebras $\hat{\g}$ of non-generic level $k\in \Z_{>0}$ \cite{TUY89}.
 From the VOA point of view, the representation theory of affine Lie algebras is in parallel with the representation theory of affine VOAs of the same level \cite{FZ92}.
 With this key observation, the notions of coinvariants and conformal blocks in WZNW-model were generalized to the general VOA case by Zhu \cite{Z94}, Frenkel-Ben-Zvi \cite{FBZ04}, and Nagatomo-Tsuchiya \cite{NT05} for smooth curves, and by Damiolini-Gibney-Tarasca \cite{DGT24} for general stable curves.
-The space of three-pointed conformal blocks associated to the projective line $(\P^1,(\infty, 1,0),(1/z,z-1,z), ((M^3)', M^1,M^2))$ is canonically isomorphic to the space of intertwining operators $I\fusion{M^1}{M^2}{M^3}$ among these $V$-modules.
+The space of three-pointed conformal blocks associated to the datum is canonically isomorphic to the space of intertwining operators $I\fusion{M^1}{M^2}{M^3}$ \cite{FHL93} among these $V$-modules.
 These spaces are the building blocks of the space of conformal blocks on higher-genus algebraic curves via the factorization theorem \cite{DGT24}.
 The dimension of these spaces, namely the fusion rules, are not only one of the fundamental concept in the conformal field theory (CFT), but also carry important information about the rank of the vector bundle on the moduli space $\overline{\mathcal{M}}_{g,n}$, parametrizing $n$-pointed genus-$g$ stable curves, defined by the VOA-conformal blocks \cite{DGT24,DG23}.